cnsta/cnix/README.md

 - [colemickens](https://github.com/colemickens/nixcfg.git)
 - [Misterio77](https://github.com/Misterio77/nix-config.git)

-To whoever stumbles across this repo, go to the ones above for answers.
+> [!CAUTION]
+> This repository is a hodgepodge and bastardisation of the repos above.
+> My advice is to NOT copy anything of _mine_ and instead look at the sources.
-And give the real authors credit where it's due :-)
+> And don't forget to give them credit. :-)